shellywanamaker/shellywanamaker.github.io/_posts/2018-02-08-2015-DIA-Oysterseed-new-info.md

 I learned some crucial things today that have changed the way I understand and how I will continue with this analysis.
 - The numbers on the .raw files next to "oysterseed" are the file numbers, NOT the sample numbers
-- FOUR samples were run, and four files are associated with each file
+- FOUR samples were run, and four files are associated with each sample

 Breakdown of oysterseed sample number and the four files associated with them: